petyaracz/Racz2024b/Readme.md

 - K Nearest Neighbours
 - the Generalised Context Model
-- the Tiny Overlap Finder, an R-based algorithm extremely heaviy influenced by the Minimal Generalisation Learner.
-(I don’t call this RMGL or something like that because the models work slightly differently)
+- the Tiny Overlap Finder, an R-based algorithm under development, extremely heavily influenced by the Minimal Generalisation Learner.
+(I don’t call this RMGL or something like that because the models do not give the same output)

 There are three word distance measures: